ladakh permit guide foreign riders 2026

 Pangong Lake

 Via Chang La.
-Changthang zone.
-Permit also covers villages Man and Merak along the southern shore.
+Changthang zone PAP.
+The permit also covers Man and Merak villages along the stunning southern shoreline.

 ⚠ PAP + Army Clearance